-For more practice using the Lesson activity, imagine that you want your class to review a video and ensure that they are clear about some concepts before an in-class, hands-on activity.
+For practice creating a Lesson activity based on a storyboard, imagine that you want your class to review a video and ensure that they are clear about some concepts before an in-class, hands-on activity.
 You decide that the Lesson activity will be perfect for this type of review.